hanyulo/phi-psy-psy/never-split-the-difference/chapter-3/dont-feel-the-pain-label-it.md

 * Grandpa Scenario
     * solution:
         1. label
-            * "We don't see each other all the often, It seems like you fell like we don't pay any attention to you and you only see us once a year, so why should you make time for us? "
+            * "We don't see each other all the often, It seems like you feel like we don't pay any attention to you and you only see us once a year, so why should you make time for us? "
         2. pause
         3. offer positive solution
             * "For us this is a real treat.
 We want to hear what you have to talk about.
 We want to value this time with you because we feel left out of your life."